-Each year, hundreds of thousands of good horses find themselves in transition of career or ownership.
-And each year, a growing number of these horses end up at risk of inhumane treatment.
+Each year, thousands of good horses find themselves in transition of career or ownership.
+And each year, a number of these horses end up at risk of inhumane treatment.
 It’s time for all of us to come together and play a role in changing their story and fate.

 Misperception and misinformation hinder horse adoption.
 When prospective owners purchase through the sales market, they unknowingly pass over thousands of adoptable horses who are ready candidates and just the horse they are looking for.
 Most owners don’t care where their next horse comes from.
 They care about finding a horse who fits their needs.
 As horse owners, we understand the significance of finding the right horse.
 By working together as an industry, we’re poised to make these joyful, life-changing connections the new norm rather than a rarity.